 The snow and cold got me thinking about sharing how I’ve been monitoring greenhouse temperature in the 15′ Growing Dome.
 Since I visit the Growing Dome almost every morning, I elected to use manual temperature monitors with built in minimum and maximum temperature reading features.
 An automated remote weather station could also be used.

-- Avoid placing temperature sensors in direct sun (then you measure the hotter temperature of the sensor itself, instead of the ambient air temperature)
+- Avoid placing temperature sensors in direct sun as then you measure the hotter temperature of the sensor itself, instead of the ambient air temperature.

 The small size of the 15′ Growing Dome, made it difficult to follow these guidelines exactly, but I took them into consideration and got creative, selecting the best spots to place the thermometers, recognizing some of the limits presented by the locations.

 The first thermometer is an indoor/outdoor LaCrosse thermometer.
-The outdoor sensor is currently housed about 31/2 feet off the ground on the north side of a wooden structure supporting a solar panel.
+The outdoor sensor is currently housed about 3 1/2 feet off the ground housed in a protective covering on the north side of a wooden structure supporting a solar panel.
 Originally, I had placed it on the north side of the Growing Dome itself, only about 2 feet off the ground and decided that radiant heat from the above ground pond inside the structure may skew temperature readings, so it has been relocated.
 The main part of this unit is located inside the Growing Dome, mounted on a growing bed, facing north, about 1 foot off the ground.
 The unit collects outdoor temperature data and ambient air temperature data from inside the Growing Dome.
 Each morning, I record 24 hour minimums and maximums, then reset the thermometer.

 Since the above ground pond is the thermal heat pack of the Growing Dome, I also set up a General brand aquarium thermometer to monitor water temperature and air temperature directly above the water.
 To avoid direct sun, this sensor is housed in a small electrical box, open on one side to allow for air flow, mounted on the supporting cross bar of the pond.
 This thermometer also records maximum and minimum temperatures, giving a picture of how temperatures are changing throughout the day and overnight.